-Alexandra Stolt is an associate in the firm's Bank Finance practice in Stockholm.
+Alexandra Stolt is an associate in the firm's Debt Finance practice in Stockholm.
 Alexandra's experience includes advising banks, financial institutions, private equity funds and real property funds in various types of finance transactions in relation matters including leveraged acquisition finance, secured and unsecured syndicated finance, asset and project finance and bond finance.

 During the spring of 2019, Alexandra was seconded as legal counsel to DNB Bank, which is one of the leading financial institutions in the Nordic region.

 Prior to joining White & Case in 2017, Alexandra practiced as an associate at another Swedish law firm.

 Representation of DNB Bank ASA, Sweden Branch in connection with the Swedish law governed multicurrency term and revolving facilities agreement between, inter alia, Infobric BidCo AB and Infobric AB as Original Borrowers and DNB Bank ASA, Sweden Branch as Facility Agent, Security Agent and Arranger for the purpose of refinancing the group and acquiring TelliQ and certain other group companies.

 Representation of Carnegie Investment Bank AB (publ) and Pareto Securities AS as joint bookrunners on the issuance by Cabonline Group Holding AB (publ) of up to SEK 2,200,000,000 senior secured floating rate bonds due 2022.
 The bonds were issued for the purpose of refinancing existing debt.
 The Firm also assisted on the establishment of a super senior revolving credit facility and the related intercreditor arrangements.
 Cabonline is the leading taxi company in the Nordic region with 3,000 connected taxi firms and approximately 5,700 vehicles in Sweden, Norway, Finland and Denmark.